Regular and daily communication is crucial to the Marines under any circumstances, which is why Marine Radio Operators (MOS 0621) are so important.

 In general, the basic requirements are the same for all Marines, including high school diplomas, citizenship, and physical requirements.

-Furthermore, a Marine must pass a secret security clearance.
+Also, Transmission System Operators must pass a secret security clearance.

 Other requirements include the capability to communicate effectively and precisely, as well as the ability to solve problems quickly.

-Also, preferring detail orientated work and multi-tasking is essential.
+Also, preferring detail-orientated work and multi-tasking is essential.

 MOS 0621 Training and Career Path